Denys-Shkolenko/ZNO-School-Telegram-Bot/README.md

 # ZNO-School-Telegram-Bot
-Chat bot in Telegram for online ZNO-school
+Chatbot in Telegram for online ZNO-school